 Rapid Response Grants help state and local organizations take advantage of unexpected opportunities to win, increase, or preserve funding for biking and walking.
 Thanks to support from SRAM Cycling Fund and REI, these grants are for short-term campaigns that will increase or preserve investments in active transportation in communities where program choices are being made on how to spend federal, state, and local funding.
 Applications are accepted on a rolling basis.

-Past Advocacy Advance Rapid Response Grant Recipients include (clockwise from top left): East Bay Bicycle Coalition; LivableStreets Alliance; Active Transportation Alliance; and Livable Memphis.
+Past Advocacy Advance Rapid Response Grant Recipients include (clockwise from top left): Bike East Bay; LivableStreets Alliance; Livable Memphis; and Active Transportation Alliance.

 Organizations whose primary purpose is not advocacy